 Throughout its distribution, the genus generates valuable tourism income and has horticultural interest owed primarily to its carnivory and impressive insect trapping pitchers (Clarke 1997; Ellison 2003).
 In addition to monetary motivations for conservation, preservation of Nepenthes populations may also ensure stability of other taxa.
 Pitcher plants have been argued to be foundation species by Jennings and Rhor (2011) as they may provide habitat for entire communities that completely rely on pitcher plants for their existence.
 Nepenthes provide habitat to roosting bats (Grafe et al. 2011), frogs and snails along with their eggs (Das and Haas 2010 and personal observation) and other aquatic invertebrates (Clarke and Kitching 1993; Mogi and Yong 1996; Sota et al. 1998).
 Additionally, there are some interesting mutualistic relationships in which Nepenthes species provide food sources to animals.
-Camponotus schmitzi ants (Bonhomme et al. 2011) associated with N. bicalcarata and Synema obscuripes spiders living in N. madagascariensis (Rembold et al. 2012) feed off prey attracted to the pitchers.
+Camponotus schmitzi ants (Bonhomme et al. 2011) associated with N. bicalcarata, and Synema obscuripes spiders living in N. madagascariensis (Rembold et al. 2012), feed off prey attracted to the pitchers.
 Small mammals have also been found to eat the nectar produced in the lid of N. lowii and N. rajah (Clarke et al. 2009; Greenwood et al. 2011).
 The loss of these tropical carnivorous plants, therefore, could result in associated biodiversity losses.

-Prediction estimations of current and future Nepenthes distributions could be valuable for conservation strategy development and resource planning so that present and potential future habitats persist.
-Characteristics within the genus such as reproductive constraints and high endemism, suggest that their environmental niche may likely be conserved - meaning that they must continue to inhabit areas to which they became adapted during evolutionary history (Wiens 2004).
-All Nepenthes are dioecious, which according to Baker’s law (1953), minimizes colonization abilities because both male and female seeds need to arrive in the same space to create new populations.
+Predicting estimations of current and future Nepenthes distributions can therefore be valuable for conservation strategy development and resource planning so that present and potential future habitats persist.
+Characteristics within the genus, such as reproductive constraints and high endemism, suggest that their environmental niche may be conserved - meaning that they must continue to inhabit areas to which they became adapted during evolutionary history (Wiens 2004).
+All Nepenthes are dioecious, which minimizes colonization abilities because according to Baker’s law (1953), both male and female seeds need to arrive in the same space to create new populations.
 Perhaps resultant of this feature, a considerable number of Nepenthes species are narrow endemics (Mao and Kharbuli 2002; Nongrum et al. 2012; Robinson et al. 2008) suggesting that at least some species have constrained habitat requirements or are strongly limited in seed dispersal.

-Two-thirds of the 84 Nepenthes species documented on the IUCN Red List of Threatened Species (2012) are categorized as vulnerable, endangered or critically endangered with primary threats including habitat loss and wild collection (Jennings and Rohr 2011).
-The limited distribution of a number of Nepenthes species further predisposes them to be of higher risk of extinction (Yesson and Culham 2006b).
-These risks, conservation motivations and the varied distribution patterns of the genus, therefore, make Nepenthes an attractive study organism for ENMs.
-Because of the geographic constraint variation between the highland and lowland species and as evidenced by other mountain endemics (Kozak and Wiens 2006), we hypothesize that our models will indicate differing levels of niche conservatism, with highland species being more conserved.
-The primary goal of this study was to determine the role of niche divergence during the evolution of Nepenthes using ENMs.
-To do so, we investigated how niche divergence has been shaped from a phylogenic perspective with six closely related species of Nepenthes.
+Two-thirds of the 84 Nepenthes species documented on the IUCN Red List of Threatened Species (2012) are categorized as vulnerable, endangered or critically endangered, with primary threats including habitat loss and wild collection (Jennings and Rohr 2011).
+The limited distribution of a number of Nepenthes species further predisposes them to be at higher risk of extinction (Yesson and Culham 2006b).
+These risks, conservation motivations, and the varied distribution patterns of the genus, make Nepenthes an attractive study organism for ENM.
+Because of variation in geographic constraints between highland and lowland species, and as evidenced by other mountain endemics (Kozak and Wiens 2006), we hypothesize that our models will indicate differing levels of niche conservatism, with highland species being more conserved.
+The primary goal of this study was to determine the role of niche divergence during the diversification of Nepenthes.
+To do so, we investigated how niche divergence has evolved on the phylogeny for six closely related species of Nepenthes.
 We also predict how a future climate scenario may affect distribution and habitat availability of these species based on the level of conservatism or divergence.

 Methods